lenaviaz/Finance-Manager/README.md

 # Finance-Manager

-Java application to track my finances.
+# Objective

+The objective of this programming project was to encahnce my skills in java programming.

+# Program Description